The Ultimate Guide to HARO Link Building: Strategies and Benefits

 Google Alerts offers a free service that delivers email notifications when fresh search results appear for specific queries or keywords.
 By utilizing this tool effectively, you can observe how you’re perceived online.
 To leverage Google Alerts’ functionality optimally, set alerts for relevant key terms like company name, personal name, product name, etc. You can choose if alerts are delivered daily, weekly, or immediately.

-Brand monitoring tools are similar to Google Alerts but are more sophisticated.
+Brand monitoring tools are similar to Google Alerts but more sophisticated.
 They track mentions of your personal name, company, or brand across all channels—the web, social media, blogs, forums, and news sites.
 These tools provide you with analytics on brand perception and engagement.

-List of brand mention tools for HARO tracking:
+List of brand-mentioning tools for HARO tracking:

 • Mention.com